Semi-classical limit of an attractive Fermi gas in one or two dimensions: Abstract

 \section{Abstract}

 We study the ground-state of a Fermi gas with short range attrative interactions in one or two dimensions. $N$ fermions are placed in a confining potential, and interact with each other through a negative potential, whose range is larger than the typical distance between particles.
 We show the convergence of the ground-state energy of the Hamiltonian to a Thomas-Fermi energy in the large $N$ limit.
 Furthermore, we prove convergence of the ground states, in the sense of their Husimi functions.
+These results extend to the case of a repulsive interaction of positive Fourier transform.